secanth/federated/README.md

-# Code for Learning Structured Distributions From Untrusted Batches: Faster and Simple"
+# Code for "Learning Structured Distributions From Untrusted Batches: Faster and Simple"

+These are scripts for the paper "Learning Structured Distributions From Untrusted Batches: Faster and Simple" (<a href="https://arxiv.org/abs/2002.10435">preprint</a>).

 ## Contents
 - `preamble.py`: contains main dependencies and global flags